Schechter's research group

 The interest in magnetism, and specifically quantum magnetism, is twofold.
 Firstly, magnetic materials are of immense significance for the advance of technology.
 With reduced size of current and future devices, quantum effects become relevant, and their understanding is crucial to further advance.
 At the same time, magnetic systems are an ideal tool in the study of various physical phenomena, as they allow the realization of theoretical models with negligible extraneous interactions, and with the ability to tune the relevant parameters.

 Perhaps the most studied model for interacting systems is the Ising model.
 With the addition of a transverse field term and a random field term the model allows the study of the interplay of interactions, quantum fluctuations, and disorder.
-This interplay is of much recent interest, as it is essential in phenomena such as the superconducting-insulator transition, the quantum Hall effect, and high temperature superconductivity.
-Intriguingly, this model is realized in anisotropic dipolar magnets.
+This model is experimentally realized in anisotropic dipolar magnets in transverse field.
+We have thoroughly studied theoretically the phase diagram of such systems, pure and disordered, in their ferromagnetic and glass phases, and in mixed Ising – XY magnets.

 Thermodynamic phases and dynamical properties of glasses